LinguaPhylo/linguaPhylo.github.io/developer.md

 permalink: /developer/
 ---

 LPhy and LPhyBEAST are developed based on Java 16, which is the latest long-term support (LTS) version.
-The LPhy extension mechanism uses the Service Provider Interface (SPI) implemented by the Java Platform Module System (JPMS).
+The LPhy extension mechanism is implemented using the Service Provider Interface (SPI) and the Java Platform Module System (JPMS).

 ## For LPhy core developers